-"Vr (Relative Speed)": means the difference in speed between a vehicle with rear-end collision alert signal and a following vehicle in the same lane.
+"Vr (Relative Speed)": means the difference in speed between a vehicle with RECAS and a following vehicle in the same lane.

-"TTC (Time to collision)": means the estimated time for a vehicle with rear-end collision alert signal and a following vehicle to collide assuming the relative speed at the time of estimation remains constant.
+"TTC (Time to collision)": means the estimated time for a vehicle with RECAS and a following vehicle to collide assuming the relative speed at the time of estimation remains constant.

 6.25.7.6.
-The switch ON period of the rear-end collision alert signal shall be not more than 3 seconds.
+The switch ON period of the RECAS shall be not more than 3 seconds.

 6.25.8.
 Tell-tale